njsharpe/InfernalMobs/README.md

 # InfernalMobs

-As close to a 1:1 port of atomicstrykers' InfernalMobs Mod
+As close to a 1:1 port of @AtomicStryker's InfernalMobs Mod

 ## Licensing

-This project follows the licensing rules as provided by atomicstryker.
+This project follows the licensing rules as provided by AtomicStryker.
 You can find an updated version of the licesnse [here](http://www.atomicstryker.net/about.php).